vstoykovbg/doubleslow/README.md

 valentin@computer:~/python/doubleslow$
 ```

-The solution was to install the module 'bitcoin' again:
+The solution was to install the module `bitcoin` again:

 ```
 $ pip3 install --user bitcoin